 High Quality Links & Keywords

 Keywords.
 Search engines analyze your keywords to determine how and where to rank your site.
-Though you will be penalized for “stuffing” keywords, use free tools like SERP’s Rank Checker can help you understand which keywords are popular.
+Though you will be penalized for “stuffing” keywords, there are free tools that can help you understand which keywords are popular.

 Links.
 Google expects that a reputable site will eventually be linked to frequently from other sites: